saurvs/astro-rust/README.md

 * Geodesics on Earth
 * Atmospheric refraction corrections
 * Nutation corrections
+* Obliquity of the ecliptic
+* Geocentric rectangular coordinates of the sun
 * Transformation between ecliptic, equatorial, horizontal, and galactic coordinates
 * Semidiameters of solar system bodies
 * Elliptic motion